agajdosi/artificial_suspects/README.md

 Play the *Unusual Suspects* board game with AI in your browser!

+## Architecture

+- only backend calls the LLM services
+- AI model is selected at the start of the game and is used for the whole game

 ## **Contributing**
 Want to contribute?
 Check out the [DEVELOPING.md](DEVELOPING.md) for setup instructions and contribution guidelines.